 Greenpeace awards several scholarships per year to participants who need financial assistance and are dedicated to the environment.

-If participating in the Greenpeace Semester is not possible without financial assistance, you are encouraged to apply for a Program Scholarship.
+If participating in the Greenpeace Semester Spring Break is not possible without financial assistance, you are encouraged to apply for a scholarship.
 Please see below for instructions.

 To be eligible for a Greenpeace scholarship, you must: